-The second set of cases (base, N1, N2) incorporates the gravity term ($N \sin \alpha$) into the Buckley-Leverett equation, adding complexity to the flux function.
-This gravity term influences the shock front's propagation speed and its definition.
-The value of the gravity term, as Eq.\ref{eq:FF9} defines, is mainly subject to reservoir's inclination angle of the reservoir ($\alpha$), rock permeability, the density difference between water and oil, and the flow rate.
+The second set of cases (base, N1, N2) incorporated the gravity term ($N \sin \alpha$) into the Buckley-Leverett equation, adding complexity to the flux function.
+The gravity term, as defined in Eq.\ref{eq:FF9}, is influenced by the reservoir's inclination angle $\alpha$, rock permeability, the density difference between water and oil, and the flow rate.
 A positive $\alpha$ indicates upward flooding, whereas a negative $\alpha$ suggests downward flooding.
-We explore $N \sin \alpha$ values ranging from -3 to 3.
+We explored $N \sin \alpha$ values ranging from -3 to 3.

-Results from the N1 and N2 cases, detailed in Table \ref{tab:forward_cases}, indicate small errors and losses of PINN training, demonstrating PINNs' effectiveness in solving gravity-incorporated Buckley-Leverett models.
-Fig. \ref{fig:2D_N} reinforces this point through a two-dimensional comparison, affirming PINNs' precision in reflecting the comprehensive solution landscape for these scenarios.
-A negative gravity term results in faster water breakthrough and reduced front saturation, compared to a positive one.
+PINN training results from the N1 and N2 cases, detailed in Table\ref{tab:forward_cases}, showed small errors and losses, demonstrating the effectiveness of PINNs in solving gravity-modified Buckley-Leverett models.
+Figure. \ref{fig:2D_N} reinforced this point through a 2D comparison, affirming PINNs' precision in capturing the comprehensive solution landscape for these scenarios.
+A negative gravity term resulted in faster water breakthrough and reduced front saturation, compared to a positive one.

-Moreover, the negative gravity effect alters the initial condition of the displacement process.
-Due to the phase density difference of oil and water, the saturation distribution undergoes changes immediately after water injection starts.
-As a result, the modeling of down dip flooding cases requires careful adjustment of new boundary conditions from the original value of $1-S_{o r}$.
+Furthermore, the negative gravity effect modifies the initial conditions of the displacement process.
+Due to the density difference between oil and water, saturation distribution changes immediately after water injection begins.
+As a result, modeling of down-dip flooding cases requires careful adjustment of new boundary conditions from the original value of $1-S_{o r}$.

-Fig.\ref{fig:Sensitivity_N} examines closer into gravity's impact on the shape of the fractional flow curve and oil recovery.
-In scenarios with steeply downward-dipping reservoirs, the value of $f(u)$ may exceed one, indicating a counter-current flow where oil moves upward and water moves downward.
-This condition promotes water flow but restricts oil production.
-Conversely, up dip flooding impairs water flow, resulting in a high front saturation $u_f$ and low moving speed.
-Therefore, we see that positive gravity term leads to more oil displacement at breakthrough, albeit occurring later in Fig.\ref{fig:Sensitivity_N}b.
-Late $t_{b t}$ is more favorable because displacement efficiency tends to be poor after breakthrough.
-The system's future solution behaviors are predicted until $t$=1.2 .
+Figure.\ref{fig:Sensitivity_N} examined gravity's impact on the fractional flow curve and oil recovery.
+In scenarios with steeply downward-dipping reservoirs, the value of $f(u)$ may exceed one, promoting water flow while restricting oil production.
+Conversely, up-dip flooding impairs water flow, resulting in high front saturation $u_f$ and slow movement.
+Thus, a positive gravity term leads to more oil displacement at breakthrough, albeit occurring later, as shown in Figure.\ref{fig:Sensitivity_N}b.
+A late $t_{b t}$ is more favorable because displacement efficiency tends to be poor after breakthrough.
+Predictive modeling extended the system's future solution behaviors until $t$=1.2.